Breaking-C0de/documentation/docs/Deployment/Setup Chainlink Node.md

 4. Click transact.
 MetaMask prompts you to confirm the transaction.

 5. Keep note of the Operator contract address.
 You need it later for your consuming contract.

+6. Remeber, your oracle address is your deployed Operator contract address.

 ### Whitelist your node address in the Operator contract